Nicola-Ibrahim/Tracing-Objectives-Backwards/docs/processes/estimators.md

-# Inverse Decision Mappers Documentation
+# Estimators Documentation

-This document provides an overview of the **inverse_decision_mappers** module, detailing its deterministic and probabilistic models, their objectives, loss functions, and associated mathematical formulations.
+This document provides an overview of the **ml_mappers** module, detailing its deterministic and probabilistic models, their objectives, loss functions, and associated mathematical formulations.
 The goal is to enable users to understand and implement these models effectively for inverse mapping tasks.

 ---